HamishGBrown/MeasureIce/README.md

 # Acknowledgements

-This work was a collaboration with [Prof. Eric Hanssen](https://findanexpert.unimelb.edu.au/profile/333629-eric-hanssen).
+This work was done in partnership with [Prof. Eric Hanssen](https://findanexpert.unimelb.edu.au/profile/333629-eric-hanssen) at the [Ian Holmes Imaging Center](https://microscopy.unimelb.edu.au/em).
 Code for [reading ser files](https://github.com/ercius/openNCEM) is written by [Peter Ercius](https://github.com/ercius) of the National Centre for Electron Microscopy.